 Over 30 percent of Americans said that they have used a short-term loan to pay down long-term debt.
 Of those, 1 in 4 said that they’ve done so on several occasions.
 This is risky because short-term loans can put your finances in jeopardy.

 The problem with short-term loans is that they have extremely high interest rates and short repayment periods.
-Whether it’s a cash advance, payday loan or another personal short-term loan from a bank, it’s riddled with liabilities.
+Whether it’s a cash advance, payday loan, home equity loan, or another personal short-term loan from a bank, it’s riddled with liabilities.

 Short-term loans are easy to acquire which makes them enticing to people who need money quickly.
 Unfortunately, they lead to an even more vicious debt cycle.
 If you don’t have the money to make long-term debt payments, paying excessive fees and rates in just a few months may be nearly impossible, leading to more loans.